thaddavis/crewai_and_agentops_script/video_script/1/4_begin_building_the_crew.md

 OK!
-Now instead of simply printing a line that says "Tell my crew of agents to do something", let's do something more interesting...
+Instead of simply printing a line that says "Telling my agents to do something"...

-Let's import some of the official code provided by CrewAI and call it from our `main.py` script...
+Let's add in some of the code provided by CrewAI and call it from our `main.py` script...

-When building an application we could include all our code in one file BUT that not advised as that would cause us long term to constantly be scrolling back and forth when reading it or making edits...
+When building an application we could include all our code in one big file BUT that not advised as it would cause us long term to constantly be scrolling back and forth when reading or making edits...

 THEREFORE, just so our main file doesn't get bloated with too many lines let's create another file...